marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 I added notes for project application about these places (mostly).

-As exploit-view: possible to check examples with CSRFiner.html file.
+As a kind of exploit-view: possible to check examples with CSRFiner.html file.

 With unfixed "Cross-Site-Scripting" trouble - CSRF is pretty dangerous trick.
 <hr />